irinikp/EverCraft-Kata/Bonus_Iteration/README.md

 * Characters can move as many squares as defined from their speed on each round
 * Character on difficult terrain moves with half speed

+#### Feature: Weapon Range
+* All non-missile weapons have range 1 square
+* Bows have range 2 - 30 square (it can't hit a target on an adjacent square)

 #### Feature: Terrain affects the battle
 * Higher terrain gives attacker +1 to attack roll
 * Lower terrain gives attacker -1 to attack roll